EndPointCorp/end-point-blog/2022/06/implementing-authentication-in-asp.net-core-web-apis.md

 }
 ```

 This method is very similar to the other one that generates JWTs.
 Painfully so.
 In fact the only difference is that this one calls the `ApiKeyService`'s `CreateApiKey` method instead of `JwtService`'s `CreateToken`, for obvious reasons.

-These pair are ripe for some refactoring to eliminate duplication but we don't do that here.
+>  These two are ripe for some refactoring to eliminate duplication but we won't do that here.
+Take a look at the [finished project on GitHub](https://github.com/megakevin/end-point-blog-dotnet-5-web-api/tree/json-web-token) to see [a neat refactoring option](https://github.com/megakevin/end-point-blog-dotnet-5-web-api/commit/9a078015cec2e8a42a4898e203a1a50db69731e8).

 Anyway, you can now try a POST into `api/Users/ApiKey`, pass it a valid set of credentials, and you should see it respond with a brand new API Key: